-John Strutton’s work has taken the form of drawing, painting, installation, video and musical performance.
-Visually, the work draws on the graphic iconographies of pop, political satire and the vernacular as well as more historical references to the esoteric traditions.
-Exhibitions of his work have often used a process of accrual to deal with a very personal form of veneration and cultural reclamation.
+John’s work draws on the graphic iconographies of pop, political satire and the vernacular as well as more historical references to the esoteric traditions.

 Group shows have included Air Guitar (2002), Milton Keynes Gallery; Precious Things (2008), Highlanes Gallery, Drogheda, Ireland and Parkhaus (2008), Kunsthalle Düsseldorf.
 In 1999 he formed The Band of Nod, a loose collective of artists and musicians who have performed at Whitechapel Gallery (2000), Tate Britain (2006) and Camden Arts Centre (2007).